oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The Trilinos Project is an effort to develop algorithms and enabling technologies within an object-oriented software framework for the solution of large-scale, complex multi-physics engineering and scientific problems.
 A unique design feature of Trilinos is its focus on packages.

-**URL**
+**More Information**

 https://trilinos.org